Upcoming Children’s Theater in the DMV + Real Reviews

 Note that there is a flickering light throughout some scenes and the Ghost of Christmas Future can be considered scary to some kids.

-The performances were high energy and captured the essence of Victorian England, where A Christmas Carol is set.
+The high energy captured the essence of Victorian England, where A Christmas Carol is set.
 From the singing to the costumes, this period piece is definitely something to consider for the older kids exploring history and literature.

-I highly recommend this performance for children who are attentive to details or really enjoy learning about the past.
+I also recommend this performance for children who are attentive to details or really enjoy learning about the past.
 Point out the differences between then and now (clothes, mannerisms, language, toys, etc.) throughout the performance if their attention spans begin to drift.
-I also recommend this performance for older kids and as a possible date night!
+I also recommend this performance as a possible date night during the holidays!

 See more performances at Ford’s Theatre.